INter-sectoral Health Environment Research for InnovaTions

 In a series of policy briefs, the INHERIT project provides guidance on three critical areas at the heart of sustainable change: integrated governance, behaviour change, and health equity.
 Each brief draws on learnings from the INHERIT project, including top-line recommendations as well as concrete guidance on how to put these recommendations into practice.
 The briefs also include on-the-ground examples from around Europe, highlighting lessons learnt and possibilities for scaling-up.
 The policy briefs are available for download.

-The project is funded by the EU Horizon 2020 programme and coordinated by EuroHealthNet, a European Partnership for Health, Equity and Wellbeing.
+The project was funded by the EU Horizon 2020 programme and coordinated by EuroHealthNet, a European Partnership for Health, Equity and Wellbeing.